marklogic/flux/docs/getting-started.md

 ## Usage

-You can run Flux without any options to see the list of available commands (all examples will assume the use of Unix; if you are on Windows, substitute `./bin/flux` with `bin/flux`).
+You can run Flux without any options to see the list of available commands.
 If you are using Flux to run these examples, first change your current directory to where you extract Flux:

     cd flux-1.0.0.ea1